Rochester Red Wings: Nationals era (2021–present)

 Beginning with the 2021 season, the Red Wings became the Triple-A affiliate of the Washington Nationals.
 As a further result of Major League Baseball's restructuring of Minor League Baseball in 2021, the Red Wings were organized into the Triple-A East.
 Under former major league catcher and veteran minor league coach Matthew LeCroy, Rochester ended the 2021 season tied for fifth place in the Northeastern Division with a 47–69 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Rochester finished the tournament in 27th place with a 2–8 record.
 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
-In 2023 the Red Wings finished 8th in the 10-team IL East Division with a 66-80 record under Matt LeCroy.
+The 2023 Red Wings finished 8th in the 10-team IL East Division with a 66–80 record under Matt LeCroy.
+In 2026, the Red Wings finished first in the International League second-half standings, qualifying them for the postseason for the first time since 2013.
+They went on to defeat the Memphis Redbirds, 2–1, in a best-of-three series to win their first International League championship in 29 years.
+Rochester met the Oklahoma City Comets, champions of the Pacific Coast League, in the Triple-A National Championship Game to determine an overall champion of the classification.
+The Red Wings were defeated, 5–3, in 10 innings.

 Titles

-The Red Wings have played for the Governors' Cup, the championship of the International League, 21 times, winning 10.
+The Red Wings have played for the Governors' Cup, the championship of the International League, 22 times, winning 11.